-Regarding family income, the present study revealed that the majority of the studied lactating women in the control peppermint water, and group, expressed breast milk groups had enough income.
-This may rationalized as the study participants were women and usually had the caring and responsibility regarding the economic support.
+Regarding family income, the present study revealed that the majority of the studied lactating women in the peppermint water and expressed breast milk groups had enough income.
+This may be rationalized as the study participants were women and usually had the caring and responsibility regarding the economic support.
 They also had support from social organizations.
-The present finding comes in agreement with Naser et al. (2017)investigated the effect of peppermint water versus expressed breast milk on nipple trauma lactating among primiparous.
+The present finding comes in agreement with Naser et al. (2017) who investigated the effect of peppermint water versus expressed breast milk on nipple trauma among lactating primiparous.
 Their findings revealed that about one-half of the study participants in peppermint water and expressed breast milk equally perceived their monthly income as sufficient.

-Regarding the number of pregnancies and delivery, all the study lactating were primigravida women primipara.
+Regarding the number of pregnancies and delivery, all the study lactating women were primigravida&primipara.
 This finding might be because older mothers have more experience in breastfeeding and are less likely to develop cracked nipple.
-Santos et al. (2016) studied the prevalence and factors associated with cracked nipple in the first month postpartum.
-They mentioned northeastern Brazil that high rates have also been reported in primipara than multipara.
+Santos et al. (2016) studied the prevalence and factors associated with cracked nipples in first month the postpartum.
+They mentioned in northeastern Brazil that high rates have also been reported in primipara rather than multipara.

-Regarding the type of current delivery, the present study revealed that the majority of the three groups had Cesarean sections.
-This finding might be because lower education was also identified as the most important factor increasing the prevalence of Cesarean sections.
-Also the increases in the level of economic and social status and because Cesarean sections in terms of the social bookmarking higher status and be considered a sign of respect to comfort the mother, contributes to an increase in cesarean sections.
-The pain caused by the surgical incision may affect the positioning of the motherchild dyad during breastfeeding so elevated cracked nipple incidence has been reported in Cesarean section rather than vaginal delivery.
+Regarding the type of current delivery, the present study revealed that the majority of the two groups had a Cesarean section.
+This finding might be because lower education was also identified as the most important factor increasing prevalence of Cesarean sections.
+Also the increases in the level of economic and social status and because Cesarean sections in terms of the social bookmarking higher status and be considered a sign of respect to comfort the mother, it contributes to an increase cesarean sections.
+The pain caused by the surgical incision may affect the positioning of the mother-child dyad during breastfeeding elevated cracked nipple incidence has been reported in Cesarean section rather than vaginal delivery.
 Postoperative care routines delay the onset of lactation, disrupt motherinfant interaction, and inhibit infant suckling.
-Mothers who had Cesarean section were more likely to have problems related to breastfeeding, including the cracked nipple, in comparison to mothers who had a vaginal delivery.
-This finding is in the same line as a study conducted in Iran al. (2017)As'adi et investigated the effect of Sagez (Pistacia Atlantica) which is an herbal ointment on the treatment of nipple fissure and nipple pain in breastfeeding women.
-Their findings revealed that the majority of the study participants in the control group and ointment group had Cesarean sections.
-This finding is not in congruence with Essa & Ebrahim, 2017 who investigated the effect of breast milk versus therapeutic honey (apical) on cracked nipple' healing in Alexandria, Egypt.
-Their findings revealed that high rates have been reported vaginally than delivered by cesarean section.
+Mothers who had Cesarean sections were more likely to have problems related to breastfeeding, including the cracked nipple, in comparison to mothers who had a vaginal delivery.
+This finding is in the same line as a study conducted in Iran by As'adi et al. (2017) who investigated the effect of Saqez (PistaciaAtlantica) which is herbal ointment on the treatment of nipple fissure and nipple pain in breastfeeding women.
+Their findings revealed that the majority of the study participants of the control group and ointment group had a Cesarean section.
+This finding is not in congruence with Essa&Ebrahim, 2017 who investigated the effect of breast milk versus therapeutic honey (apical) on cracked nipples' healing in Alexandria, Egypt.
+Their findings revealed that higher rates have been reported vaginally than delivered by cesarean section.